MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-notebook-explore.md

 ## Switch Lakehouses and set a default

 You can add multiple Lakehouses to the same notebook.
-By switching the visible Lakehouse in the left panel, you can explore the structure and data from different Lakehouses.
+By switching the available Lakehouse in the left panel, you can explore the structure and the data from different Lakehouses.

 :::image type="content" source="media\lakehouse-notebook-explore\select-different-lakehouse.png" alt-text="Screenshot showing a list of available files in the Lake view." lightbox="media\lakehouse-notebook-explore\select-different-lakehouse.png":::